 - Experience in handling bugs.

-- Formal/informal education in the Agile methodology.
+- Formal and informal education in the Agile methodology.

-- Qualified as a Scrum Master.
+- Qualification as a Scrum Master.

 - Above-average knowledge of technical matters in software development.

-Scrum Master vs Product Manager
+Scrum Master vs. Product Manager

 When roadblocks or changes arise, a clear division between process management and product direction is required.
 Scrum Masters help to balance the cost of changing courses with the benefits of efficiency.